 Report suspicious activity to the police right away but remember that average police response times are going to be a bit slower on Halloween.

 Costumes that rely on masks greatly decrease visibility and situational awareness.
 Makeup is preferred if you need something on your face.

-This is more just in general, but the dark sucks.
+You are more vulnerable to attack in the dark.
 Be sure to have a good flashlight.

 - Remain alert and aware of your surroundings.
 Remember that some kids are just innocent idiots so try not react unless you're positive that there is a threat.

 And as always, make sure you're carrying your gun.